roboscienceorg/book/source/Introduction/whatisrobot.rst

 Nothing else really defines robotics as well.

 Regardless of definition, these machines surround us.
-Today we can see them used in from manufacturing to exploration, from assistive technologies and medicine to entertainment, from research to education, and much more.
+Today we can see them used from manufacturing to exploration, from assistive technologies and medicine to entertainment, from research to education, and much more.